 Life without electricity?
 We can’t even imagine it.
 Today, technology is everywhere.
 In appliances, telecommunications, security systems, fibre optics and smart buildings.
 And skilled electrical, electronics and audio-visual engineers and technicians are in demand.
-They design circuits, install alarms, research laser technology and telecommunications, work on the electrical control of industrial machinery and the design of household appliances, and diagnose problems.
-They’re even responsible for wiring ships and airplanes.
-And work on the occasional stage show or movie set too.
+They design circuits, install alarms, work on the electrical control of industrial machinery and diagnose problems.
+They work on the occasional stage show or movie set too.

 Interested in electrical and electronics engineering?
 Unitec’s Department of Electrotechnology can help you spark a bright future.
 All our programmes focus on you and your needs.
-It’s self-paced and interactive learning.
-A mix of theory and practice.
-And most importantly, it’s a launching pad into exciting careers or further study.
+It’s self-paced and interactive learning, a mix of theory and practice.
+And most importantly, it’s a launching pad into exciting careers.

 Practice makes perfect.
-That’s why you’ll work on practical projects, such as wiring up houses or designing programmable logic controller systems.
+That’s why you’ll work on practical projects and design programmable logic controller systems.
 It’s also why you’ll spend many hours in our workshops and laboratories.
-It’s a great place to try out the latest electronics software, workbench-simulated circuits, mechatronics/electronic workbenches and lab volt electronic computer hardware – provided by our industry sponsor Schneider Electric.
+It’s a great place to try out the latest electronics software, workbench-simulated circuits, mechatronics/electronic workbenches and lab volt electronic computer hardware.
 It’s also ideal for sharing ideas with our staff.
-They’re experts in aviation, electrical, electronics and computer engineering.
+They’re experts in electrical, electronics and computer engineering.
 And bright sparks, the lot of them.

 If you're just starting out: